Skip to content

 Unified member data means that every interaction a member has with your brand — purchase, redemption, app session, email open, customer service contact, in-store visit — is captured in a single member profile that updates in real time.
 Most loyalty programs do not have this.
 They have transaction data in the loyalty platform, email engagement data in the ESP, customer service data in the CRM, and e-commerce behavior data in the website analytics tool — none of which talks to the others consistently.

 Agentic AI cannot make good autonomous decisions on fragmented data.
 A churn prediction model that only has access to purchase history will miss the email disengagement signal that actually predicts churn earlier.
-A send-time personalization engine that cannot see mobile app session data will send emails at the wrong time for members whose primary channel is the app.
 Unifying member data is a prerequisite, not a parallel workstream.

 Requirement 2: Real-Time Event Streaming

 Agentic loyalty AI operates on events — behavioral signals that occur at specific moments and require near-immediate responses.
-A member abandoning a high-value cart, a member's churn score crossing a threshold, a member reaching the final tier advancement milestone, a member redeeming for the first time — each of these is an event that the agentic system must detect in near-real time to respond within the window where the intervention is most effective.
+A member abandoning a high-value cart, a member's churn score crossing a threshold, a member reaching the final tier advancement milestone — each of these is an event that the agentic system must detect in near-real time to respond within the window where the intervention is most effective.

 Requirement 3: Defined Decision Objectives and Guardrails

 Agentic AI needs to know what it is optimizing for and what constraints it must operate within.
-This is not a technical requirement — it is a strategic and governance requirement that human program managers must define.
 Without clear objectives and guardrails, an agentic system will optimize for whatever proxy metric is easiest to move — which may not align with the program's actual commercial goals.

 A guardrail example: an agentic offer optimization system instructed only to 'maximize redemption rate' might achieve that objective by offering deeply discounted rewards to all members — which moves the redemption rate metric while destroying the program's economics.
-A properly governed system would have guardrails: maximum discount depth per offer, minimum margin floor per reward category, frequency caps per member per month, and channel suppression windows for recently-contacted members.
+A properly governed system has guardrails: maximum discount depth per offer, minimum margin floor per reward category, frequency caps per member per month.
+In BENGAGED's configurable rules architecture — where the Canadian industrial manufacturer defined category bonus rules, off-season multiplier windows, and sales rep tier thresholds — each rule was a defined objective executed autonomously by the platform without per-transaction human review.
+That system produced a 25% average sales increase among enrolled customers within those human-defined parameters (Brandmovers distributor loyalty case study).
+The configurability — and the constraint that configurations were set by marketing, not by the AI — is the governance model that makes agentic execution commercially safe.

 • Do we have a single member profile that captures all channel interactions in one place?